ndiego/block-visibility/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. From the 'Plugins' page, head directly to the plugin 'Settings' page.
 4. Once there, you can click on the 'Getting Started' tab where you will be presented with some getting started information along with the plugin [demo video](https://www.youtube.com/watch?v=DdDwQCE7RNE).
+5. Start applying conditional visibility controls to all Gutenberg blocks!

 == Frequently Asked Questions ==

+= Who should use Block Visibility? =
+Block Visibility is a powerful, yet simple, plugin that gives marketing agencies, bloggers, eCommerce websites, and small businesses owners the power to conditionally show or hide blocks on their websites.
+The need to hide Gutenberg blocks varies.
+Whether you need to restrict content to certain users like members, or launch a promotional campaign at a specific time with block scheduling, the applications are endless.

+If you need content control, i.e. block control, on your WordPress website, then you need Block Visibility.

 = Do conditional visibility controls really work with any block? (i.e. What is Full Control Mode?) = Yes!
 However, not all block types are enabled by default.
 Controls are only provided to blocks that can be added directly to a page/post by the block inserter.
 Therefore, some specialized blocks, such as child blocks, are not included by default.
 An example being the individual Column block that is part of the larger Columns block.

 That said, you can enable Full Control Mode in the plugin settings.
 This removes all restrictions and adds conditional visibility controls to every block.
 You probably will not need Full Control Mode in most cases, but it is there if you do!

 Furthermore, while this plugin was designed to be compatible with all blocks, the WordPress ecosystem is ever expanding.
 If you find a conflict with a certain block, please let us know in the plugin support forum and we will investigate.
-We are committed to bringing visibility control to **every** block.
+We are committed to bringing visibility block controls to **every** Gutenberg block.

 = Can Block Visibility be used with any WordPress theme? = Yup, this plugin is not theme specific.
 You just need to be running the latest version of WordPress (5.4+) and be using the Block Editor.
 This plugin provides zero functionality to the Classic Editor.